Recoverable materials

 For single-family dwellings and residential buildings with 8 or fewer units, recoverable materials are collected every two weeks.
 Collection days vary by sector.
 Please refer to your calendar.

 Since January 1, 2025, recoverable materials are also collected every two weeks for industrial, commercial and institutional buildings (ICIs), as well as apartment buildings with 9 or more units.
-A maximum of six 360-L recovery bins will be allowed.
+A maximum of six 360-L recovery bins are allowed.
 If this number is not sufficient to meet needs, certain options are available depending on the type of building.

 The Ville de Saint-Lambert offers the possibility of serving buildings with 9 to 19 units per front-loading container with a volume between 2 and 8 cubic yards.
 The city assumes the costs of container rental and collection.